 Any player who is disqualified before, during or after any sanctioned event at the sub-varsity or varsity level, for exhibiting unsportsmanlike conduct, shall not participate in the next scheduled interscholastic athletic event, including NHIAA tournament contests.
-Any coach who is disqualified before, during or after a game at the sub-varsity or varsity level, for exhibiting unsportsmanlike conduct, shall not participate in the next two scheduled interscholastic athletic event, including NHIAA tournament contests.
 Any coach who is disqualified before, during or after a game at the sub-varsity or varsity level, for exhibiting unsportsmanlike conduct, shall not participate in the next two scheduled interscholastic athletic event, including NHIAA tournament contests and MUST take the NFHS Teaching and Modeling Course for Disqualified Coaches prior to returning to coach in any capacity.
 Any player or coach who is disqualified from a game and participates in the next scheduled interscholastic athletic event(s), including NHIAA tournament contests, shall cause that school's game(s)/event(s) to be forfeited in the event of a win.
 In the event of loss (es), the matter will be referred to the Sportsmanship Committee for action.
-The school may request a hearing with the Executive Director, in consultation with the Sportsmanship Committee may modify consequences.
-It is the coach's responsibility to promptly notify the school of any disqualification and the school must immediately impose the stated sanctions regardless of when formal notification is received from the NHIAA.
+The school may request a hearing with the Executive Director and/or Sportsmanship Committee to explain the circumstances of the situation.
+The Executive Director, in consultation with the Sportsmanship Committee may modify consequences.
+It is the coach's responsibility to promptly notify the school of any disqualification, and the school must immediately impose the stated sanctions regardless of when formal notification is received from the NHIAA.